DISP6D: Disentangled Implicit Shape and Pose Learning for Scalable 6D Pose Estimation: Method

 The target distribution given $o$ is simply a one-hot vector $\vb*{w}^o \in \{0,1\}^{N_O}$, with $\vb*{w}^o_{i} = 1$ if $o=o_i$ and the rest entries being zero.
-The contrastive metric loss for modeling the shape space is then defined as To minimize the above loss, while $\vb*{z}_o$ is updated by SGD solver during each training step, we update the shape embedding $\mathcal{C}^O$ by the exponential moving average (EMA) with decay rate $d_s$, thus making $\vb*{c}_o$ a smoothed history of $\vb*{z_o}$.
+The contrastive metric loss for learning the shape space is then defined as

+To minimize the above loss, while $\vb*{z}_o$ is updated by the SGD solver during each training step, we update the shape embedding $\mathcal{C}^O$ by the exponential moving average (EMA) with decay rate $d_s$, thus making $\vb*{c}_o$ a smoothed history of $\vb*{z_o}$.
 Details of the EMA update can be found in the supplementary document.
-During training, $\vb*{c}_o$ instead of $\vb*{z}_o$ is used for the conditioned pose generation (Sec.~\ref{sec:re-entanglement}), which is shown to stabilize the training process.
-At test stage, however, we discard $\mathcal{C}^O$ and use the learned $\vb*{z}_o$ to condition the pose codebook generation for a novel test object.

-\subsection{Re-entanglement of shape and pose}
+\subsection{Re-entanglement of Shape and Pose}

-The pose code $\vb*{z}_p$ is compared with encodings of a sampled reference orientation space to retrieve the rotation of the object.
-As noted before (Fig.~\ref{fig:motivate}), different symmetries of objects demand the generation of object-specific pose codebooks.
-To enable such conditioned generation, we present a distributed representation of the rotations and the transformation that maps the rotations to implicit codes by entangling with shape in a generalizable way.
+The pose code $\vb*{z}_p$ is compared with a codebook of sampled canonical orientations to retrieve the object rotation (Figs.~\ref{fig:motivate},~\ref{fig:framework}).
+As noted in Fig.~\ref{fig:motivate}, different object symmetries demand object-specific pose codebooks.
+To generate such a conditioned pose codebook, we propose a distributed representation of rotations and a transformation that entangles rotations with shape code in a generalizable way.